cysouw/diathesis/text/c07_participle.md

 d. ^* Es ist bekannt, dass er verkauft die Nägel gebogen.
 :::

-Diachronically, the depictive usage of participles is likely the origin of light-verb constructions.
+Diachronically, the depictive usage of participles is likely to be the origin of light-verb constructions.
 Various light-verb constructions appear to be only partially grammaticalised.
-For example, the participle *geschenkt* in [@next a] can both be interpreted as a depictive predicate with meaning [@next b] and as part of a light-verb construction with meaning [@next c], see [@sec:participles-bekommen-passive].
+For example, the participle *geschenkt* in [@next a] can both be interpreted as a depictive predicate with the meaning as in [@next b] and as part of a light-verb construction with meaning as in [@next c], see [@sec:participles-bekommen-passive].

 ::: ex
 a.
 Er bekommt ein Buch geschenkt.